With added options, expanded access to Medi-Cal, and even more financial help, getting health insurance has never been this affordable.

 Enacted in the wake of the COVID-19 pandemic, the American Rescue Plan (ARP) made health insurance more affordable for people during a difficult economic time.
 The ARP was originally set to expire at the end of 2022, but thanks to the recent Inflation Reduction Act, savings will continue through 2025.

 A whopping 2.4 million Californians stand to benefit from this financial help—and people who enroll through Covered California save an average of $5,000 a year on health insurance.
-What’s more, nearly one-quarter of those who qualify for financial help have a $0 monthly premium, while nearly half pay less than $50.
+What’s more, nearly one-quarter of those who qualify for financial help have a $0 monthly premium.
+And two out of three enrollees can get coverage for $10 or less per month.
 All of that means more money back in your pocket.

 Expanded Choices for Buying Health Insurance